 - Defended annuity issuer in fraud and elder abuse case by 84-year-old who purchased three immediate annuities.

-- Defended a father and his adult children, all shareholders in a family-run corporation, in a suit filed by the grandfather for breach of fiduciary duty; the complex dispute involved issues of corporate control and the operations of five interrelated family businesses over the course of 50 years.
+- Defended a father and his adult children, all shareholders in several family-run corporations, in a suit filed by the grandfather for breach of fiduciary duty; the complex dispute involved issues of corporate control and the operations of five interrelated family businesses over the course of 50 years.

 - Obtained a federal court order dismissing a California private securities case against a Florida municipality on a Sarbanes-Oxley issue of first impression in California.

-- Member (2006), editorial committee, Los Angeles Lawyer Survival Guide for New Attorneys in California
+- Los Angeles Lawyer Survival Guide for New Attorneys in California, member (2006), editorial committee